Maldives Weather January Averages, Maldives

 The weather in the Maldives is mild all year round, with plenty of sunshine and warm waters, even during the winter months.
 The archipelago doesn't really experience the seasons as we do; instead, Maldives undergoes a dry season (beginning at the end of November and lasting until April) followed by a wet season (from April till October).
 During the wet season, humidity is extremely high and the islands see rainfalls on an almost daily basis.

-What's the weather like in the Maldives in January
+What's the Weather Like in Maldives in January

 During January, and even though this is the coldest it can get, average daytime temperatures stay around 27 degrees Celsius, with daytime highs peaking at 29 degrees.
 During night time, temperatures are expected to drop down to 25 degrees but they rarely go any lower thanks to the warm Indian sea waters and the equally warm monsoon winds.

 Sea temperature, which fluctuates only slightly throughout the year, remains at a welcoming 28 degrees Celsius.